-Examples of a flagrant breach:
+Examples of a flagrant contravention may include:

 Under section 197 of the IP Act, if the Information Commissioner is satisfied on reasonable grounds that a person has information relevant the Commissioner’s decision to give an agency a compliance notice, the Commissioner may give the person a written notice requiring the person to: